donnafarberlab/MMoCHi/README.md

 ### Setting up a virtual environment

-MMoCHi was developed using Python 3.8, but may also work on later Python versions.
+MMoCHi supports Python versions >= 3.8, but we have found it easiest to install on versions >=3.10.
 We recommend isolating installation using a virtual environment.
 You can create a virtual environment using miniconda or anaconda:
 ```
-conda create -n mmochi python=3.8
+conda create -n mmochi python=3.11
 ```
-Once you create this enviornment, activate it:
+Once you create this environment, activate it:
 ```
 conda activate mmochi
 ```